Call forWork

-The second edition of Fields of Vision turns its gaze toward the shifting practices of contemporary lens-based media.
+The second edition of Fields of Vision turns its gaze toward the shifting practices of contemporary photography.
 How are artists today reframing familiar terrains and narratives while still working in dialogue with the region’s deep visual and cultural histories?

 This call seeks contemporary voices working from inside the place—whether geographically, emotionally, or conceptually—to engage with its evolving realities.
 In doing so, we ask: What new focal points emerge when we blur the edges between past and present, fact and fiction, documentation and imagination?
 How do shifting tools and technologies shape not only what we see, but how we see—and who gets to speak?